 Let’s face it, while the movies portray images of happy families laughing around the kitchen table or in front of the fireplace during the Christmas season, often moms end up more stressed out and busier than ever.
+I know I fall into the trap, and each year I have to try again to stay focused on what matters and simplify Christmas.

 We want this time of year to be filled with warm memories for our families and friends, and it is so easy to get wrapped up (pun intended) in the business of the season.
 It’s easy to want to be present and enjoy the moment, but there is often so much to do that this is difficult to accomplish.